Many people think that medical assistants just manage the front office, but that’s only a fraction of what medical assistants do.

 Every state had different rules on what a Medical Assistant can do.
 The following list will give you a snapshot of some procedures you could perform as a medical assistant:

-This is an extensive list, but it shows the wide variety of training you may receive in the medical assisting program you join.
-Your training will depend, of course, on state regulations and the quality of the medical assisting school.
+This is an extensive list, but it shows the wide variety of training you may receive in the Medical Assistant Program you join.
+Your training will depend, of course, on state regulations and the quality of the Medical Assistant School.

 As you can imagine, the role of a medical assistant often means you’ll be working alongside doctors and other medical professionals daily.
 This career field means you should be flexible and can easily move between different tasks.
 One moment you could be helping a doctor with basic lab tests, and the next moment you could be explaining a medical procedure to a patient.